In this short guide, you’ll see two methods to find where Python is installed on Windows:

 - Right-click on the Python App, and then select “Open file location“

-- Right-click on the Python shortcut, and then select Properties
+- Right-click again on the Python shortcut, and then select “Open File Location“

 You’ll now get the location/path where your Python is installed on Windows: